Navigating the European Union posted workers revised directive: Q&A with KPMG’s Daida Hadzic

 But what do the new EU regulations mean for managing your global workforce and assignees?

 We asked Daida Hadzic, Director of the EU Tax Centre, KPMG, to share her expert perspective on the updated directive and practical steps for how mobility professionals can prepare their companies today for the forthcoming changes.

 What are the current obligations for companies with posted workers in an EU country?

 To be compliant with current requirements, companies must meet four standards:

-- Labor law requirements.
-Companies must follow host country labor laws, including minimum wage, maximum working time, annual leave, health and safety and anti-discrimination.
+- Labour law requirements.
+Companies must follow host country labour laws, including minimum wage, maximum working time, annual leave, health and safety and anti-discrimination.

 - Companies need to register their posted workers with the proper authorities in the host country.
 This includes sharing information like the employee’s start and end date for work in the host country, and the nature of work.

 - Companies are required to provide documentation such as work contracts, assignment letters, pay slips and timesheets.
 This documentation must be retained for a certain amount of time.